 Students (in full-time education) pay only £10.

-There are additional charges for workshops and Special Interest Groups to just cover any costs incurred.
+There are additional charges for workshops, invited speakers extra to our published Programme and Special Interest Groups to just cover any costs incurred.

 For more information or to join the club please contact our Membership Secretary.